-I S 302 5 credits VISIONS OF UTOPIA
+I S 302 VISIONS OF UTOPIA

+5 credits

+5 credits

 If some forms of social life are better than others, which form would be best?
 This course will investigate this question in a cross-disciplinary manner by examining conceptions of the ideal utopian society as expressed in classic writings from philosophy and literature.
 Authors include Plato, More, Marx, Nietzsche, Thoreau, Skinner, Burgess, and Nozick.
-Prerequisite: ENGL& 102 or ENGL 325.
+Prerequisites: ENGL& 102 or ENGL 325.

+I S 330 EXPLORATIONS IN THE HUMANITIES

+Explorations in the Humanities approaches the humanities by focusing on the arts - painting, sculpture, architecture, literature, drama, music, dance, film, television and video art, and photography-forms which provide people with a variety of ways to examine and express their insights and questions about what it means to be human.
+In the context of this artscentered approach, engagement with all disciplines in the humanities, as well as with the natural and social sciences, will be made.

+Social Sciences Seminars: